A Sustainable State

-NC State Dining began a composting initiative at all dining halls in August 2010 and at One Earth in Talley Student Union in 2014.
-The initiative became a reality when an audit by Waste Reduction and Recycling (WRR) found that 70 percent of waste generated by Fountain Dining Hall was compostable.
-This led Fountain Dining Hall to add a biodigester diverting 55% of the compostable waste – which reduces trips by waste and recycling.
-In October 2016, we installed paper towel composting bins in the dining hall restrooms to expand these efforts.
-The composting initiative has assisted with NC State University’s overall sustainability goal to decrease waste from landfills.
+We began a composting initiative at our dining halls in August 2010 and at One Earth in Talley Student Union in 2014.
+The initiative became a reality when an audit by Waste Reduction and Recycling found that 70% of waste generated by Fountain Dining Hall was compostable.
+In 2018, Talley Student Union collected 100.57 tons of compost to send to the onsite compost facility that helps complete the loop of the food eaten on campus.
+The composting initiative has helped NC State decrease the amount of waste sent to landfills.

 While drought conditions in early 2008 prompted us to conserve water by removing trays from our three dining halls, we then decided to make the change permanent.
 With this change, we conserve an average of 51,000 gallons of water weekly.
 Food waste and energy usage are down, too.
 By going trayless, we’ve saved more than 21 million gallons of water.
 That’s enough to fill over 30 Olympic-sized swimming pools!